marioperdiguero/marioperdiguero/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on "Login-Register Panel"
+- 🔭 I’m currently working on "Ragnarok"
 - 🌱 I’m currently learning Java and Mysql
 - 👯 I’m looking to collaborate on Java Projects
 - 🤔 I’m looking for help with...
 Nothing for the moment